idarahu/DE-project/FinalReport.md

 RETURN communityId, amount
 ORDER BY amount DESC
 ```
+The results of this query are illustrated in the following figure.
 <img width="1427" alt="Screenshot 2023-01-15 at 12 53 51" src="https://user-images.githubusercontent.com/6259054/212536634-e642feee-d8af-4147-a47f-1549aafd6ee0.png">

-Finally, we can take the biggest community and display it with the query:
+Finally, it is possible to filter out the biggest community and display it with the query:
 ```cyper
 MATCH (a:Author {community_by_domain: 35739}) RETURN a LIMIT 25
 ```